chintubytez/chintan-poriya/README.md

 I'm a **Senior AI & Full-Stack Developer** based in India — available for freelance and contract work worldwide.

-I specialize in building **production-ready AI systems and mobile applications** — not experiments, not MVPs that break in 2 months — real deployed systems that handle real workloads.
+I specialize in building **production-ready AI systems and mobile applications**, not experiments, not MVPs that break in 2 months, real deployed systems that handle real workloads.

 > *"Most businesses are still doing in 2025 what a machine could do in 10 seconds."*